hritik-6918/music-player-ui/README.md

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/)

-## Installing Samespace Frontend Task
+## Installing Samespace Frontend Assignment

 To install Samespace Frontend, follow these steps: